 What is Medigap?

-Medigap is a type of health insurance designed to supplement your Original Medicare benefits.
-It can help pay for some of the out-of-pocket costs that Medicare doesn’t cover, such as copayments, coinsurance, and deductibles.
+A Medigap policy is a type of health insurance designed to supplement your Original Medicare benefits.
+A Medigap policy can help pay for some of the out-of-pocket costs that Medicare doesn’t cover, such as copayments, coinsurance, and deductibles.
+Medicare enrollees increase their insurance coverage when they buy a Medigap policy.

 When Am I Eligible for Medicare?

-Medigap coverage can be a valuable addition to your Medicare plan.
+Medigap coverage can be a valuable addition to your Original Medicare plan.
 However, it is important to note that Medigap is not an insurance policy itself.
-It’s simply a supplemental policy that works alongside your Original Medicare coverage.
+It’s a supplemental policy that works hand-in-glove with your Original Medicare to improve your Medicare benefits.

 Medigap Plans are sold by private companies, not the United States Government.
 An independent insurance broker should work with multiple insurance companies to offer all the plans available in your area.
 Medigap Seminars is the “Medicare Agent Near Me” most people ask for.